Last updated: October 17th, 2023

 “I love the cream!
 I use the unscented.
 It still smells kind of weird while it’s drying, but there’s no scent once dried.
 It works like a charm anywhere you put it!”

-Based on my FOFAL criteria, this is my conclusion:
+Based on my FOFAL criteria, this is my conclusion of how the new Lume formula stacks up:

 I also want to add here, given my recommendation, a little about why you can trust me and this review.

 I’m a person, not AI, and Lume did not send me anything or offer any incentives.
 I don’t even know if they’re aware of me.
-I bought their products to test out on my own and a positive review was not guaranteed at all.
+I bought their products to test out on my own, and a positive review was not guaranteed.

-That said, we do get a small commission if you click through our links (at no added cost to you!), so please don’t be shy to use any of the buttons below if you’ve appreciated this review.
+That said, we do get a small commission if you click through our links (at no added cost to you!), so please don’t be shy about using any of the buttons below if you’ve appreciated this review.

 Pros & Cons of Lume Deodorant Products: What to Consider